o3de/o3de.org/content/docs/userguide/materials/maps/diffuse.md

 ---
-description: ' See the best practices for working with diffuse maps in &ALYlong;. '
+description: ' See the best practices for working with diffuse maps in Amazon Lumberyard. '
 title: Working with Diffuse Maps
 ---
 # Working with Diffuse Maps {#mat-maps-diffuse}